• Skip to primary navigation

 It wasn’t as easy a sell as I’d hoped, but just thinking of the aroma of turtle bubbling on the stove with aromatic vegetables and herbs kissed with sherry as I type is making my mouth water.

-As luck would have it, there’s a cattail marsh in front of the farm in Wisconsin, and, one day during the first week of June, a few members of my Girlfriends family who appreciate my penchant for funky foods made sure to mention to me that they’d just seen a big mama snapper laying eggs on the driveway.
+As luck would have it, there's a cattail marsh in front of the farm in Wisconsin, and, one day during the first week of June, a few members of my Girlfriend’s family who appreciate my funky foods mentioned they'd just seen a big mama snapper laying eggs on the driveway.

 So, I grabbed a shovel and went out to find me a cache of dinosaur eggs.